-Today, OCAD University is 1 of the largest art and design universities in North America.
+Today, OCAD University is one of the largest art and design universities in North America.

 Specializing in creativity and innovation, we are building on our traditional, studio-based strengths and adding new approaches to learning that champion cross-disciplinary studies, collaboration and the integration of emerging technologies.

-OCAD University is located in the heart of Toronto, 1 of the world’s most multicultural cities and Canada’s largest centre for art, design, culture and business.
-Our students are encouraged to take full advantage of the university’s downtown location, which links to an extended campus of design studios, art galleries, artist run centres and museums.
+OCAD University is located in the heart of Toronto, one of the world’s most multicultural cities and Canada’s largest centre for art, design, culture and business.
+Our students are encouraged to take full advantage of the university’s downtown location, which links to an extended campus of design studios, art galleries, artist-run centres and museums.

 Our professors are leading artists, designers and scholars who represent Canada’s largest art and design faculty.
-OCAD U’s unique learning environment allows students to receive individual attention and work with educators in smaller class settings.
-The 4,000+ student population represents a wide variety of geographical, cultural and educational backgrounds and creates a vibrant, energetic atmosphere.
+OCAD University’s unique learning environment allows students to receive individual attention and work with educators in smaller class settings.
+The 4,000+ student population represents a wide variety of geographical, cultural and educational backgrounds, and creates a vibrant, energetic atmosphere.

 Undergraduate Degrees and Areas of Major